troytse/git-webhooks-server/README.md

 #### Introduction
 - This git webhooks server is implemented with Python 3.
-- Supports Github, Gitee, and custom repositories.
+- Supports Github, Gitee, Gitlab, and custom repositories.
 - Support custom working directory and command for different repositories.
 - Support to install as the Systemd service.